-The Code is not an algorithm for solving ethical problems, rather it is intended to serve as a basis for ethical decision making in the conduct of professional work.
-Words and phrases in a code of ethics are subject to varying interpretations, and a particular principle may seem to conflict with other principles in specific situations.
-Questions related to these kinds of conflicts can best be answered by thoughtful consideration of the fundamental ethical principles, understanding the public good is the paramount consideration.
+The Code is not an algorithm for solving ethical problems, rather it is a basis for ethical decision making during the conduct of professional work.
+Words and phrases in a code of ethics are subject to varying interpretations, and a particular principle may conflict with other principles in various situations.
+Questions related to these kinds of conflicts can best be answered by thoughtful consideration of the fundamental ethical principles, understanding that the public good is the paramount consideration.
 The entire profession benefits when the ethical decision making process is transparent to all stakeholders.
-In addition, it may serve as a basis for judging the merit of a formal complaint pertaining to a violation of professional ethical standards.
+In addition, The Code may serve as a basis for judging the merit of a formal complaint pertaining to a violation of professional ethical standards.